 control of federal, state, county, or municipal prisoners.

-- Convicted felon may hold a bail bond license.
+- No convicted felon may hold a bail bond license.

 - The temporary license is valid